Does CLIP Know My Face?: Background and Related Work

 \section{Background and Related Work}

-To begin, we start by giving an overview over multi-modal systems, particularly CLIP.
-We further introduce related attacks on machine learning systems and discuss research on the privacy of multi-modal systems.
+To enter the topic of privacy in AI, we start by giving an overview of CLIP.
+We then introduce related attacks on machine learning systems and discuss current research on the privacy of multi-modal systems.